AeriaVelocity/sued/README.md

 # sued - shut up editor

-sued is a vector-oriented line editor, kind of similar to the venerable and standard ed text editor, just with a different command syntax and set, to provide a unique editing experience.
+sued is a stateless vector-oriented command-based text editor written in Rust, with focus on speed, simplicity, ease of use and staying the hell out of your way.
+It's inspired by more contemporary editors, such as the ed family (ed, em, ex, vi, Vim, Neovim, etc.).

 No, it's not "super user editor", or an editor that will sue you.
 It's "soo-ed", "shut up editor".

 To be clear, it's a text editor that works on Rust's `Vec` type.
 To be clearer, it's a text editor that works on lines and isn't graphical, like you're probably used to.

 ~~Yes, I know ed doesn't use vectors, shut up~~